virb30/gostack-gympoint/README.md

 **Note:** this application only works on ***Android***

-First of all, start android emulator and run:
+First of all, start android emulator then run:

 ```
   # Run yarn start command